deeplearning4j/deeplearning4j-docs/recurrentnetwork.md

 ### LSTM Implementations in DL4J

-* [Graves LSTM](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/GravesLSTMCharModellingExample.java) (Useful for sensor data and time series)
+* [Graves LSTM](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/LSTMCharModellingExample.java) (Useful for sensor data and time series)

 ## Loading Data for LSTMs

 In Deeplearning4j, normal LSTMs expect a matrix in which the first row, *x_i*, is given, and all subsequent rows, *x_s*, are what the neural network attempts to predict.
 This is a generative model, and there are no labels.
 There is no limit to the number of rows the matrix can contain, but all rows must have the same length.

-The Graves LSTM, of which an example is forthcoming, is meant to be usesd in a multilayer network.
+The Graves LSTM, of which an example is forthcoming, is meant to be used in a multilayer network.

 For example, input data could be: